rl-institut/WEFESiteAnalyst/README.md

-# WEFE Site Analyst
+# WEFESiteAnalyst
 automatized retrieval of open data for the site-tailored planning of integrated Water-Energy-Food-Environment Systems (iWEFEs).

-The purpose of the tool is the automatization of location-specific data retrieval for providing the input for site-tailored planning and configuration of iWEFEs.
-The input to the WEFE Site Analyst are coordinates (point-based).
+The purpose of the tool is the automation of location-specific data collection for site-tailored planning and configuration of iWEFEs.
+The input to the WEFE Site Analyst are coordinates of the location to be analysed (point-based).
 Together with OWEFE and the iWEFE configurator, the WEFE Site Analyst contributes to the doctoral project "Facilitating the Planning of Integrated Water-Energy-Food-Environment Systems through Open Source Software".

 This repository is generated from rli_template.
 More information see below.